joshmitcho/MacSidenotes/README.md

 **MacSidenotes**

+*Note: This project was originally created in a gitlab repo, then migrated here.
+This means the commit history is completely wrong, but everything should still function properly*

 MacSidenotes is a Chrome Extension for taking notes on any web site.
 Your notes are linked with the URL and will appear upon your next visit.
 Works offline using your browser’s local storage.